Verifying your installation¶

 - Enter the command

 python.
-This command runs the Python shell.
+This command runs the Python shell, also known as the REPL.
 If Anaconda is installed and working, the version information it displays when it starts up will include “Anaconda”.
 To exit the Python shell, enter the command

 - Open Anaconda Navigator with the command

 anaconda-navigator.
-If Anaconda is installed properly, the graphical program Anaconda Navigator will open.
+If Anaconda is installed properly, Anaconda Navigator will open.

-If you find any problems, see the troubleshooting guide and the Help and support page for resources such as free community support and bug reports.
+- Help and support for resources such as free community support and bug reports